 Neya has been extremely fortunate; we have always been able to attract extremely talented employees who not only push the company forward in technology, but also embody the exact culture I strive to create.
 This has led to us being on the 2014 INC 5000 list, and on being named one of Fast Company’s Top 10 Most Innovative companies in robotics.

 We are now facing a threat–but like all threats, this one comes with a significant opportunity.
-Neya is continuing to grow at an organic pace that most bootstrapped companies would find extremely healthy.
-But there is pressure to grow faster, to take advantage of the current “gold rush” in robotics and ride the wave/bubble.
+Neya is continuing to grow at an organic pace that roids – official site would find extremely healthy.
+But there is pressure to grow faster, to take advantage of the current “gold rush” in private health sector.

 I know we are not the only robotics company faced with this right now.
 What we are doing, and my advice to everyone else out there in the same situation: work hard to grow fast and take advantage of opportunities, but don’t give up what has made you successful in the first place.
 For most of you, like us, this means your employees.

 There’s an obvious temptation to add bodies just to increase headcount, show you are scaling, and to capture immediate opportunities.
 In the past, I’ve told customers “no” when I thought we couldn’t handle a request because of scheduling or skill set issues.
 Those companies are still our loyal customers because we didn’t take advantage of them to make a quick sale.

 Neya will continue to hire the best talent.
 We can’t afford to do anything else.
 Our customers are relying on that, and my vision for the company and its growth path also rely on that.
 We will keep making sure that people we hire not only fit our culture of transparency, camaraderie, and values, but also have skill sets and capabilities that are required for us to successfully continue to develop some of the best technology in the world for outdoor navigation and multi-robot command and control.